mesosphere/dcos-docs-site/pages/ksphere/dispatch/latest/getting-started/index.md

 - **git** commands.
 Many CI/CD and GitOps use cases require Git.
 If you do not already have it installed, see the directions [here](https://help.github.com/en/github/getting-started-with-github/set-up-git#setting-up-git).

+You will also need to make sure that your software packages, operating system, and hardware configuration is supported.
+See the [Installation Prerequisites](../install/prerequisites/).

 Get started using Dispatch in five steps:

 1. Install [the Dispatch CLI](../cli/).